-8. Does your veterinary school curriculum address how animal health is impacted by climate-related changes in water availability and quality?

-- This subject was addressed in depth by the core curriculum. - This subject was moderately addressed by the core curriculum. - This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework). - 0 This subject was not covered.
+The Ontario Veterinary College's DVM program briefly discusses climate impacts on access to appropriate food for animals in the One Health module of VETM4530 Health Management III.
+1.10.
+Does your veterinary school curriculum address the outsized impact of climate change on marginalized populations (e.g., low SES, women, communities of color, Indigenous communities, children, unhoused populations, and older adults) and indirectly the animals in their care?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: